mathias31415/igus_rebel_on_sew_agv/README.md

 ### [sew_maxo_mts_and_igus_rebel](https://github.com/RobinWolf/sew_maxo_mts_and_igus_rebel)
 This repository contains the Gazebo simulation for simulating the AGV with the robot picking boxes in a simulated warehouse.

-For more detailed documentation, please refer to the README files of the respective repositories or visit our (german) [documentation]().
+For more detailed documentation, please refer to the README files of the respective repositories or visit our (German) [documentation]().

 <a name="video"/>